thefonso/docler_css_talk/epic_css_workshop.md

 CSS selectors allow you to select and manipulate HTML element(s).

-CSS selectors are used to "find" (or select) HTML elements based on their id, classes, types, attributes, values of attributes and much more.
+CSS selectors are used to "find" (or select) HTML elements based on their id, classes, types, attributes and values of attributes.

 ###The element Selector
 The element selector selects elements based on the element name.